Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 subject to the initial condition $a_0 =-\frac{1}{3}\tau_R $.
 Further, it is convenient to make the Fourier transform.
 Using ${\bfp}={\bfp}_{k}\exp\{i{\bfk} \cdot{\bfx}\}$ and $e=e_{k}\exp\{i{\bfk}\cdot{\bfx}\}$, where ${\bfk}$ is the real-valued wave vector, we derive in (\ref{structure}): ${\bfp}^{(n)}_{k}=a_n i{\bfk}(-k^2 )^n e_{k},$ and

 where

-Thus, the the Chapman-Enskog solution (\ref{series}) amounts to finding the function $A(k^2)$ represented by the power series (\ref{AB}).
-If the function $A$ is known, the exact Chapman-Enskog closure of the system (\ref{Grad}) amounts to the following dispersion relation of plane waves $\sim\exp\{\omega_{k}t+i{\bfk}\cdot {\bfx}\}$:
+Thus, the the Chapman--Enskog solution (\ref{series}) amounts to finding the function $A(k^2)$ represented by the power series (\ref{AB}).
+If the function $A$ is known, the exact Chapman--Enskog closure of the system (\ref{equationa}), (\ref{equationb}) amounts to the following dispersion relation of plane waves $\sim\exp\{\omega_{k}t+i{\bfk}\cdot {\bfx}\}$:

-Here $\omega_{k}$ is a complex-valued function of the real-valued vector ${\bfk}$: ${ Re} \omega_{k}$ is the attenuation rate, ${Im} \omega_{k}$ is the frequency.
+Here $\omega_{k}$ is a complex-valued function of the real-valued vector ${\bfk}$: ${\rm Re} (\omega_{k})$ is the attenuation rate, ${\rm Im} (\omega_{k})$ is the frequency.

-Multiplying both the equations in (\ref{recurrent}) with $(-k^2 )^{n}$, and performing a summation in $n$ from $1$ to infinity, we get:
+Multiplying both equations in (\ref{recurrent}) with $(-k^2 )^{n}$, and performing a summation in $n$ from $1$ to infinity, we get:

 Now we notice that